ErikMinekus/sm-ripext/curl/docs/INSTALL.md

  - Modify the "Preprocessor Definitions" in the libcurl project

-Note: The pre-processor settings can be found using the Visual Studio IDE under "Project -> Settings -> C/C++ -> General" in VC6 and "Project -> Properties -> Configuration Properties -> C/C++ -> Preprocessor" in later versions.
+Note: The pre-processor settings can be found using the Visual Studio IDE under "Project -> Properties -> Configuration Properties -> C/C++ -> Preprocessor".

 ## Using BSD-style lwIP instead of Winsock TCP/IP stack in Win32 builds

-In order to compile libcurl and curl using BSD-style lwIP TCP/IP stack it is necessary to make definition of preprocessor symbol `USE_LWIPSOCK` visible to libcurl and curl compilation processes.
+In order to compile libcurl and curl using BSD-style lwIP TCP/IP stack it is necessary to make the definition of the preprocessor symbol `USE_LWIPSOCK` visible to libcurl and curl compilation processes.
 To set this definition you have the following alternatives:

  - Modify `lib/config-win32.h` and `src/config-win32.h`
  - Modify `winbuild/Makefile.vc`
  - Modify the "Preprocessor Definitions" in the libcurl project

-Note: The pre-processor settings can be found using the Visual Studio IDE under "Project -> Settings -> C/C++ -> General" in VC6 and "Project -> Properties -> Configuration Properties -> C/C++ -> Preprocessor" in later versions.
+Note: The pre-processor settings can be found using the Visual Studio IDE under "Project -> Properties -> Configuration Properties -> C/C++ -> Preprocessor".

 Once that libcurl has been built with BSD-style lwIP TCP/IP stack support, in order to use it with your program it is mandatory that your program includes